Gail’s Story

 The principle of freedom was more important than the pleasure of enough flour.
 “Just don’t give up on us,” they asked.
 The Soviets had offered the Berliners food rations but they would not capitulate.

-In Gail’s own words: “One day in July 1948 I met 30 kids at the barbed wire fence at Tempelhof in Berlin.
+“One day in July 1948 I met 30 kids at the barbed wire fence at Tempelhof in Berlin.
 They were so excited.
 All I had was two sticks of gum.
 I broke them in two and passed them through the barbed wire.
 The result was unbelievable.
 Those with the gum tore off strips of the wrapper and gave them to the others.
 Those with the strips put them to their noses and smelled the tiny fragrance.
-The expression of pleasure was unmeasurable.
+The expression of pleasure was unmeasurable.”

 “When I got back to base I attached gum and even chocolate bars to three handkerchief parachutes.
 We wiggled the wings and delivered the goods the next day.
 What a jubilant celebration.”